Need to Know When You Should Decide to Have Surgery? Read on for some very important things to consider!

 Pisces: (Twelfth House-Neptune Rules & Jupiter Co-Rules)

 Pisces rules the lymphatic system as well as the toes and feet.
-Despite this they can often be a bit unsteady on their feet and they tend to trip over their own legs.
+Despite this, they can often be a bit unsteady on their feet and they tend to trip over them.

 Good times to have surgery:

-A week before a New Moon for example is an auspicious time for surgery as is the time when trines and sextile are transiting Mars.
+A week before a New Moon, for example, is an auspicious time for surgery as is the time when trines and sextile are transiting Mars.
 Another positive aspect to look for is the Moon being in a fixed sign, so Taurus, Leo, Scorpio, or Aquarius.
 All of these aspects above will ensure that this is a good time for you to elect to have surgery.
-But of course, there is more to it then the above, one has to consider the whole chart, as a whole.
-That is why is it so important to know how the transits (& progressed charts must…must…must-be used when deciding this) are affecting your natal planets, there is more to Astrology then reading one’s horoscope in your local newspaper…which is ridiculously funny & has no merit.
+But of course, there is more to it than the above, one has to consider the whole chart, as a whole.
+That is why is it so important to know how the transits (& progressed charts must…must… must be used when deciding this) are affecting your natal planets, there is more to Astrology than reading one’s horoscope in your local newspaper…which is ridiculously funny & has no merit.

 Bad times to have surgery:

 If possible, try to avoid not only the Moon being void of course as this is a cloudy period when people are not operating at their best.
 Another thing to look out for is the Moon being in your opposite sign.
 Other times to avoid are obviously Mercury Retrograde but also Mars Retrograde, and there is really no worse time to elect to have surgery than at these times, unless of course, it is an emergency, in which case you should not delay your surgery even if it looks like an unfavorable time to have it.
 Retrograde periods, however, mean that communications are jumbled and tempers can flare.
 People tend to feel flustered and on edge around these times, and as such they are best avoided if you can.
 The full moon is also not good!